 Where Do Rats Live In Your House?

 Rats might also go into laundry rooms or anyplace else where they can access water, especially if they don’t have easy access to a water source outdoors.
-On that note, if you have any leaky pipes anywhere around your home, whether inside or outdoors, it’s important to fix them promptly, as rats may be attracted to the dripping water.
+On that note, if you have leaky pipes anywhere around your home, whether inside or outdoors, it’s essential to fix them promptly, as rats may be attracted to the dripping water.
 Similarly, keep bird feeders well away from your home and garage, as rats often enjoy eating the food that birds drop onto the ground.

 Got Rodents?
 Here’s What To Do

 Keeping rodents out of your home can seem like a daunting task.
 If you suspect that you have a rodent problem, there are a variety of strategies and solutions you can implement to address the issue.
-First and foremost, cutting off rats’ access to your home, attic or garage is key, and an important next step is cutting off their access to food and water sources.
+First and foremost, cutting off rats’ access to your home, attic, or garage is critical, and an important next step is cutting off their access to food and water sources.
 Addressing these two main components—access and sustenance—will go a long way toward preventing rat problems, but they may not be enough to eliminate a rat problem once it develops.

 ABC Can Rodent-Proof Your Property